rlcaswmon/engineering-blog/_posts/2015-07-22-building-an-open-source-cloud-foundry-toolbox.md

         name: Mark Seidenstricker
         githubProfile : "mjseid"
         avatarUrl : "https://avatars2.githubusercontent.com/u/4573660?v=3"
-tags: [open source, cloudfoundry, cf-portal]
+tags: [open source, cloudfoundry, cf-portal, cf-users]
 ---

 The age of cloud computing is already here, and companies who don't adapt are at serious risk of getting left in the dust.
 At Monsanto we have fully embraced the transformation this revolution has brought and are diligently on the path towards a modern IT landscape focused around public cloud, microservices, open source technologies, and [12 factor apps](http://12factor.net/).
 Transformations however, rarely happen overnight and like most enterprise companies we were starting the journey with a datacenter full of legacy and not-so-cloudy apps.
 So our first step was to adopt